Astro Star Quest: Other contestants/Other activities

+Notable Contestants

-While many talents have been birthed through this competition, it also boasts of many contestants who have gone on to become successful artistes in their own right.
-Notable examples would be Nicholas Teo (winner of the 2002 edition), Cao Ge (1999 finalist), Vincent Chong (2002 1st runner-up) and Anthony Chang (winner of the 2006 edition).
+While many talents have been birthed through this competition, it also boasts of many contestants who have gone on to become successful artistes in their own path.

+Notable abroadexamples would be Gary Chaw (1999 Finalist), Nicholas Teo (2002 Winner), 陈威全 VChuan Chen (2003 Finalist), Andrew Tan (2006 1st Runner-Up), Jess Lee (2008 Contestant) and 張詒博 Peace (2010 Winner).